iancampbellstuff/sitemap-audit/README.md

 3. Run the code with **`npm start`**.

 > **Note**
 > The larger the `URL_COUNT_THRESHOLD` value is, the longer it will take to complete.
-A large value will likely crash the program.
+A large value approaching [`2^32 - 2`](https://github.com/iancampbellstuff/sitemap-audit/blob/main/src/utils/envUtils.ts#L15 "https://github.com/iancampbellstuff/sitemap-audit/blob/main/src/utils/envUtils.ts#L15") could possibly crash the program.